New Ag Mechanics Facility Gives Future Ag Teachers Hands-on Experience

 AMES, Iowa "“ A new agricultural mechanics facility at Iowa State is helping meet the needs of students in agricultural education and studies and Iowa high school agriculture teachers.

 "For several years it has been a challenge to meet specific agricultural mechanics skill requirements of high school agriculture teachers.
-And it has been difficult to meet state standards," said Wade Miller, professor of agricultural education and studies and faculty adviser to the agricultural mechanics program.
+And it has been difficult to meet state standards," said Wade Miller, professor of agricultural education and studies and faculty advisor to the agricultural mechanics program.
 "The new shop allowed us to create a course, introduction to methods of teaching agricultural mechanics, to meet those needs."

 The facility provides over 2,100 square feet of teaching laboratory and classroom space within a 5,760 square foot building.
 It is located on the grounds of the student-managed Ag450 Farm south of Ames.
 Corn grown by the farm is burned in the building's boiler to generate radiant heat for the facility.
 The remainder of the building is used as a maintenance shop for equipment from the university's nearby research and teaching farms.